FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### Update or create iframe

-Once you obtain the payment URL, you can update the iframe URL and display the payment interface to your users.
+Once you have the payment url, you can update the iframe url and show the payment ui to your user

 ### Launch payment & wait for result

-At this point, users can already access the payment interface and make payments to your account.
-However, if you need to modify payment configurations or retrieve payment results directly from the frontend, you can use OcelotPay.request().
+At this step, user can already access the payment ui and pay to your account.

+But what if you want to update payment config, or get the payment result at frontend.
+You can use OcelotPay.request() to do it.

 ```
 try {